peterhinch/micropython-touch/README.md

  also runs on instantiation.
 Default is a null function.
  * `args=[]` A list/tuple of arguments for above callback.
 The callback's arguments are the `ScaleLog` instance, followed by any user supplied args.
- * `delta=0.01` This determines the smallest amount of change which can be achieved with a brief button press.
-See Control Algorithm below.
  * `active=False` Determines whether the widget accepts user input.

 Methods: